ArthurGao/platform-prototype/README.md

         * Docker Deployment: By containerizing both microservices and the database, developers can start a complete environment with a single docker-compose command.
         * IDE-Based Deployment: Services can also be run directly from IntelliJ IDEA, making it flexible for debugging and rapid local changes.
         * Mixed/Remote Options: The prototype also supports mixed (one service in Docker, the other in the IDE) and remote deployment scenarios, which helps simulate production environments more accurately.

-    - Simplified Dependency Management:
-        * The approach eliminates the need for each developer to individually configure complex inter-service dependencies and database connections.
+    **This flexibility allows developers to focus on the service they are working on without needing to run the entire system locally.**

 3. Database Setup and Migration Difficulties
+    - Developer can choose to connect to database locally (Docker) or on a remote server(DEV or TEST env).
     - Liquibase Integration for Database Migration:
-    Use of Liquibase (via a db.changelog-master.xml file) automates the execution of database schema changes, data seeding, and rollbacks.
+      * Use of Liquibase (via a `db.changelog-master.xml` file) automates database schema changes, data seeding, and rollbacks.
-       This ensures that local environments are set up with a consistent and minimal dataset, reducing errors related to manual database configuration.
+      * This ensures that local environments are set up with a consistent, minimal dataset and reduces errors related to manual database configuration.

 4. Profile-Based Configurations:
    - By using different Spring profiles (via -Dspring.profiles.active), the solution can dynamically provide the correct database connection URLs and other environment-specific settings for both local and remote deployments.

 5. Testing Inconsistencies
-   - Unit and Integration Testing Strategy:
+   - Unit Tests:

-     * Unit Tests: Use tools like Mockito and Spring Boot’s testing support (e.g., MockMvc, @DataJpaTest with H2) to isolate and verify individual components, ensuring that each microservice’s functionality is robust.
+     Use tools like Mockito and Spring Boot’s testing support (e.g., MockMvc, @DataJpaTest with H2) to isolate and verify individual components, ensuring that each microservice’s functionality is robust.

+   - Integration Tests:

-     *	Integration Tests: Utilize Testcontainers to spin up a real (or containerized) database during tests, along with integration test classes (e.g., DataControllerIntegrationTest), to verify that services interact correctly and that changes in one service don’t break the entire system.
+     Utilize Testcontainers to spin up a real (or containerized) database during tests, along with integration test classes (e.g., DataControllerIntegrationTest), to verify that services interact correctly and that changes in one service don’t break the entire system.

    - Flexible Test Execution:

-     *	Developers can run tests locally for each microservice or run regression tests that verify interactions between microservices, ensuring consistency across different deployment environments.
+     Developers can run tests locally for each microservice or run regression tests that verify interactions between microservices, ensuring consistency across different deployment environments.

-## What can be improved
+## Can be improved but not in prototype
 - Comprehensive Documentation and Sample Code:

 In addition to the minimal dataset example currently provided, offer more detailed documentation, environment configuration guidelines, and video tutorials.
 This will help new engineers get up to speed faster.